-Thomas P. O’Brien is a partner and chair of the Litigation Department of Paul Hastings in Los Angeles.
+Thomas P. O’Brien is a partner and chair of the Los Angeles Litigation Department.
 Prior to joining Paul Hastings, Mr. O’Brien served as the United States Attorney for the Central District of California, having been appointed by President George W. Bush and unanimously confirmed by the United States Senate.
 Mr. O’Brien represents corporations and individuals at all phases of government investigations and prosecutions, including federal and state False Claims Act (also known as qui tam matters), Foreign Corrupt Practices Act (“FCPA”), Health Care fraud, and other corporate compliance matters, guiding his clients from their first contact with the DOJ, SEC, state or regulatory authorities through trial.
 He regularly conducts internal investigations for corporations into potential violations of law or other wrongdoing.
 He also investigates and advises clients on embezzlement, accounting fraud, and other complex white collar matters.

 Mr. O’Brien is a nationally recognized trial attorney.
 He is a U.S. Fellow with the International Academy of Trial Lawyers, an honor limited to 500 trial attorneys in the United States, a member of the National Trial Lawyers: Top 100, and has been noted by Chambers USA for his “fantastic instincts and courtroom skill.”
 Mr. O’Brien has successfully tried over 95 cases, both criminal and civil, in federal and state court throughout the nation.
 He has represented national and multi-national companies in civil actions with billions of dollars in dispute, and has successfully represented individual corporate leaders and foreign heads of state in civil, criminal, and regulatory proceedings.
 He has unparalleled experience navigating dual civil-criminal proceedings and handling complex, first-of-its-kind matters in multiple jurisdictions, including matters conducted in foreign nations.